 As with all succulents, jade plants are drought resistant, making them perfect for busy people who don’t always remember to water.

 This trait allows them to survive in their naturally dry and arid habitat, where they go for long periods of time without getting any moisture.

 But it also makes them very susceptible to being overwatered, which will eventually cause root rot and death.

-The good news is that, if you follow these instructions for when and how to water jade plants, they will thrive for decades to come.
+The good news is that, if you follow these instructions in this guide for when and how to water jade plants, they will thrive for decades to come.

 It doesn’t matter what type of Crassula you have either.
 Whether it be Gollum, E.T.
 Fingers, Ogre Ears, Jitters, or Sunset, they all have the same watering requirements.